ToluOgunlade/Customer-Segmentation/README.md

 # Customer-Segmentation
-Customer Segmentation: Analysed Prism's customer base to group users by demographics, behaviour, and spending patterns.
-Used SQL and data visualisation tools to identify high-value segments, tailor marketing strategies, and improve customer retention."
-This highlights the objective, tools, and actionable outcomes of the project.
+Customer Segmentation: Analysed marketing opt-in behaviour using SQL and data visualisation tools to assess the effectiveness of marketing ads.
+Evaluated revenue trends over time and identified strategies to convert non-opted-in customers and registered users who hadn’t opted in.
+Provided actionable insights to optimise targeting, enhance engagement, and increase revenue.